-TAMPA, Fla. -- Getting technology to accommodate telemedicine is fairly straightforward for health care providers, once the network pipes extend
+TAMPA, Fla. -- Getting technology to accommodate telemedicine is fairly straightforward for health care providers, once the network pipes extend from the host facility to the remote site it will serve.
+Getting telemedicine reimbursement from public and private insurers, however, is much more difficult.

 That was the theme at a handful of sessions at the American Telemedicine Association's ATA 2011 annual meeting, where telemedicine industry stakeholders mingled with federal and state Medicare and Medicaid officials.